smcd253/reliable-file-transfer-tcp/zane/kernel_build_on_nodes.md

 - make menuconfig
 At the end in GUI, save then enter then exit

-3. Do these one by one, while in the linux directory if you put all together the node freezes sometimes and you get forced out of ssh session.
+3. Do these one by one, while in the  smae kernel directory.
+If you put all together the node freezes sometimes and you get forced out of ssh session.
 Each takes around one hour, reboot system first if there's an error.
 - sudo make -j 4
 - sudo make modules_install -j 4
 - sudo make install -j 4